Photo, in the library's Reference Room, by Bill Bresler

 Faculty and students at the School of Music, Theatre & Dance did painstaking work to create a performance edition of “Quando o bella Clori,” written by Italian composer and keyboard virtuoso Giuseppe Domenico Scarlatti (1685 – 1757).
 They debuted the piece at an event in the Hatcher Graduate Library in October.

-The performance edition is based on a manuscript, handwritten by Scarlatti in 1712, that has been part of the U-M Library’s music collection since the 1950s.
+The performance edition is based on a 1712 piece by Scarlatti.
+The handwritten composition has been part of the U-M Library’s music collection since the 1950s.
 It is the only known copy of this work, and was originally part of the private collection of Jean Auguste Stellfeld, a prominent Belgian jurist and musicologist.

 According to Music Librarian Jason Imbesi, the acquisition of the Stellfeld Collection marked the Music Library’s shift from curricular support to true research music library.
 This rare piece by Scarlatti is an example of the kinds of opportunities such a research collection offers.